aaron-pollet/AaronPollet/README.md

 **`Software Developer`**

 I'm a full-stack developer and student, or at least I try to be.
 Trying to learn all I can about coding.
+This is my digital playground and portfolio as a student of Applied Computer Science at HoGent.
+Here, you'll find a collection of my personal projects.

 ## 📫 Let's Connect